Proprietary House: The Westminster

-In 1883 the Bruen family conveyed the property to the Presbyterian Board of Relief for Disabled Ministers and the Wives and Orphans of Deceased Ministers, where it was used as a home for the families of deceased ministers.
-After 20 years, the Presbytery returned the property to the Bruen family.
+20th century

 In 1904, the family sold the property.
 Most of its eleven acres were divided into building lots, and Kearny Avenue was cut through.
 The house experienced a series of owners.
-Over the years it changed from a comfortable apartment house with a public restaurant to a rooming house.
+Over the years, it changed from a comfortable apartment house with a public restaurant to a rooming house.

+21st century

+Now owned by the State of New Jersey, a portion of the building is operated as a museum by the Proprietary House Association.
+The upper floors of the original building and the 1809 wing are occupied by professional offices.